Anthony Panizzi: British Library career

 Panizzi also had a long-term dispute with historian Thomas Carlyle.
 While Carlyle worked on his history of the French Revolution, he had complained in a magazine article that "a certain sub-librarian" had not been very helpful to him, restricting access to uncatalogued documents held by the British Museum.
+Carlyle also complained that the library catalog was neither complete nor helpful.
 Panizzi never forgot the slight and when Carlyle, now working on the biography of Cromwell, requested the use of a private room at the library for his researches, the request was denied.
 Despite high-level complaints, Carlyle lost the argument; and he and his supporters opened their own independent subscription library, the London Library.

 In 1835–1836 Panizzi recognised that the new Select Committee of the House of Commons on the British Museum would be seeking accountability as to procedures.
 To prepare with comparative data he visited the main libraries of Western Europe, Italy and the Austrian Empire.

 While at the library, Panizzi undertook the creation of a new catalogue, based on the "Ninety-One Cataloguing Rules" (1841) which he devised with his assistants.
 These rules served as the basis for all subsequent catalogue rules of the 19th and 20th centuries.
-They are at the origins of the ISBD and of digital cataloguing elements such as Dublin Core.
 Panizzi had to give up his concept of "corporate main entry" to have his 91 Rules code approved.
 Panizzi's idea of corporate authorship later came to public attention through Charles C. Jewett's code for the catalog of the Smithsonian Institution in 1850.

 Panizzi was also influential in enforcing the Copyright Act of 1842, which required British publishers to deposit with the library a copy of every book printed in Britain.

 Panizzi was a strong advocate of free and equal access to learning, evident in the quote below:

 I want a poor student to have the same means of indulging his learned curiosity, of following his rational pursuits, of consulting the same authorities, of fathoming the most intricate inquiry as the richest man in the kingdom, as far as books go, and I contend that the Government is bound to give him the most liberal and unlimited assistance in this respect.